Melissa3248/Code-Help/README.md

 Explanation of folders:

 - __cluster__: contains helpful commands for working on Slurm-based clusters.
-Within this folder, there are three subfolders containing information specific to the TTIC, LLNL, and RCC clusters.
+Within this folder, there are three subfolders containing information specific to the TTIC, LLNL, and RCC clusters (still under construction).
 - __resolved_errors__: contains reports of error messages along with the lines of code executed that resolved the issue
 - __scripts__: contains general purpose code files